intelMT/ML-Engineering-Camp/MidtermProject/README.md

 ## Testing Locally
 In your `pipenv shell` run `python predict.py` and your Flask application runs in debug mode. <br>
-You can then run `python test.py` in another cli to see that the Flask application runs without any problem.
+You can then run `python test.py` in another cli OR run `test_predict.ipynb` to see that the Flask application runs without any problem.

 ## Dependency Management
 To train and run all the scripts, you should first install pipenv as: <br>